Historical Events for Year 2004

 May 26th - 39th Academy of Country Music Awards: Toby Keith & Martina McBride win

-May 26th - UEFA Champions League: Porto of Portugal beat AC Monaco of France 3-0 in Gelsenkirchen
+May 26th - 12th UEFA Champions League Final: Porto beats AS Monaco 3-0 at Gelsenkirchen

 May 28th - The Iraqi Governing Council chooses Ayad Allawi, a longtime anti-Saddam Hussein exile, to become Prime Minister of Iraq's interim government.